igeligel/personal-site/content/14-10-2019/index.md

 This result is not a surprise and resulted in our expected output.
 It includes the rows for the `example_column`s `Max` and `Mel`, where for `Mel` there exist two rows.

-## Search with dynamic cases or full text search
+## Search with dynamic cases or full-text search

 Another problem most people are facing is to search in different cases with PostgreSQL wildcards.
 This functionality in most programming languages is called `include` or similar.
-In JavaScript the `includes` prototype function is existing for arrays.
+In JavaScript, the `includes` prototype function is existing for arrays.
 This can be used to check if an array includes a specific value.
 This works relatively well for primitive data types.

 ```js
 const numbers = [1, 4, 9];